Real effective exchange rate (index; narrow definition; 27 economies) - Korea - BIS - Monthly

 This series is part of the dataset: Real effective exchange rates (Bank for International Settlements)

 History.
-Here are some descriptive statistics calculated on the whole sample: the effective exchange rate had a mean of 107.52; it reached a maximum of 231.23 in April 1964; it recorded a bottom of 60.60 in January 1998.
+Here's a glimpse of a few descriptive statistics calculated on the entire sample: the effective exchange rate had a mean value of 107.49; it achieved a maximum of 231.23 in April 1964; it recorded a minimum of 60.60 in January 1998.

 Latest values